17 Hollywood Ghost Stories and Urban Legends

 Even though Hollywood is the city of the stars, it still has its fair share of ghost stories and urban legends.
 Given the rich history of Hollywood and the entertainment industry, many Hollywood ghost stories stem from something entertainment related.

 If you're ever visiting Los Angeles, stay away from the Stay On Main hotel.
 It has one of the most gruesome histories in all of LA.
 Originally named the Cecil Hotel, the establishment has been home to two serial killers.
-Richard Ramirez, better known as The Night Stalker, was a self-described Satanist and was convicted of killing 13 people in 1989.
-While he went on his murder spree, he lived at the Cecil.
-The hotel was also home to another serial killer, Jack Unterweger, who murdered three women while staying at the hotel.
+Richard Ramirez, better known as The Night Stalker, was a self-described Satanist and was convicted of ending the lives of 13 people in 1989.
+While he went on his spree, he lived at the Cecil.
+The hotel was also home to another of America's notorious, Jack Unterweger, who terminated three women while staying at the hotel.

-It was a murder that shocked the world.
+It was a death that shocked the world.
 In 1947, the body of Elizabeth Short was found in a vacant lot at 3800 Norton Ave.
 The circumstances in which she was found are gruesome.
 She was mutilated, drained of blood, posed, and sliced in half at the waist.
 On top of all of that, she was given a "Glasgow smile," which means her cheeks were cut open from her lips to her ears.

 James Dean's Cursed Car

 Barris later sold the two remaining tires, but when the new owner put them on his car, they blew out simultaneously and caused the car to run off the road.
-After that, two thieves tried to come and steal the remaining parts of the car, but freak accidents left them seriously injured in their attempt.
-Then, people attempted to put the car on display, but the first exhibit burned down (with the car itself being completely undamaged), and the second one involved a freak accident that broke someone's hip breaking.
+After that, two perps tried to come and lift the remaining parts of the car, but freak occurrences left them hurt in their attempt.
+Then, people attempted to put the car on display, but the first exhibit burned (with the car itself being completely undamaged), and the second one involved a freak circumstance that resulted in someone's hip breaking.

 Paul Bern's House

-Sharon Tate would later become famous for being murdered by the Manson Family, but in 1966, she had a ghostly encounter that many believe was a premonition for her own grisly fate.
+Sharon Tate would later become famous for being a victim of the Manson Family, but in 1966, she had a ghostly encounter that many believe was a premonition for her own grisly fate.
 She was staying at a house that once belonged to Paul Bern, a writer/director from the 1920s who was found with a gunshot wound to his head.
-The circumstances around his death can only be described as mysterious, which unsurprisingly may have lead to some ghostly activity.
+The circumstances around his passing can only be described as mysterious, which unsurprisingly may have lead to some ghostly activity.